 Researchers have uncovered more serious side effects, including infection.
 Your doses must be repackaged for use in your eye, and sometimes, bacteria meshes with the drug.
 When that happens, serious infections can take hold within your eye.
 Researchers say the bacterium streptococcus endophthalmitis is typically to blame.
 This risk does not appear with other, eye-specific wet AMD therapies.

-Your doctor can help you decide if Avastin therapy is right for you.
+Your doctor can help you decide if Avastin eye injections are right for you.
 And if it is, you can work with your doctor to reduce your infection risk.
 You may also decide to choose a different form of treatment due to these concerns.
 Talk with your doctor to find out more.

 - Age-Related Macular Degeneration: Facts and Figures.
 (January 2019).
 BrightFocus Foundation.